 Abeka is one of a cluster of villages on the western shore of Lake Tanganyika in the province of South Kivu in the Democratic Republic of Congo.
 This huge lake is 673 kms long and 1,470 metres deep, filling the base of the western branch of the Great Rift Valley which stretches from the Beqaa Valley in Lebanon to Mozambique in the south.
-There is some geothermal activity along the rift, notably the volcanos on the borders of Rwanda and North Kivu.
-Abeka lies on the narrow platform of mostly fertile land between the lake shore and the steep escarpment which forms the side of the rift.
+Throughout the rift valley there are deposits of potentially valuable minerals.
+Unfortunately mining these is often controlled by militias and the local population rarely benefits.
+The areas with the most valuable minerals often suffer the most violence.

 Where we work